The Legend About Bhaja Govindam

 1. All troops proceeding on ‘active service’ or troops proceeding overseas.
 2. Individuals proceeding on permanent transfer to another Unit.
 3. Men desirous of an extension of service or re-engagement.
 4. Troops for transfer for the Reserve Duty.
 5.Officers at the time of initiation of Annual Confidential Reports, entry to Staff College, any Course of Instruction, Fitness for Special Duty.
 6. Men under arrest and undergoing sentence and before disciplinary action.
 7. Men posted to serve at High Altitude.
 8. Special examination at the outbreak of an infectious disease.
 Typically, I used to examine at least twenty known contacts of each case of Malaria or Viral Hepatitis.

 Medicine is not merely the Art of Diagnosing ill-health and it is equally the Art of Diagnosing Good and Positive Health.
 I had perfected this skill by meticulously repeating the task of conducting Medical Inspections thousands of times during the course of my service in the Armed Forces.
-This had also contributed to my ability to diagnose ill-health and in the next several posts I would narrate a few specific instances when I had diagnosed an impending outcome of death during my service and there are instances when I had diagnosed Good Health and made individuals to perform their assigned tasks and did not allow them to escape from the obligations of Military Duty.
+This had also contributed to my ability to diagnose ill-health and in the next several posts I would narrate a few specific instances when I had diagnosed an impending outcome of death.
+During my service, there are instances when I had diagnosed Good Health and made the individuals to perform their assigned tasks and did not allow them to escape from the obligations of Military Duty.

 A STORY FROM MILITARY HOSPITAL, ROORKEE:

-already seen by the Physician twice in the Out-Patient Clinic and was not responding to the medicines that were prescribed.
-I had looked up at the Hospital Admission document.
+seen by the Physician twice in the Out-Patient Clinic and he was not responding to the medicines that were prescribed.
+I looked up at the Hospital Admission document.
 He was admitted to the Military Hospital with the provisional diagnosis of Fever Not Yet Diagnosed.
 I told him that Fever was not the real issue and that he was suffering on account of a common well-known surgical condition called Acute Appendicitis.
-I had confirmed this diagnosis by performing a simple test on this young Officer patient and told him that he would need immediate surgery and that his ‘APPENDIX’ should be removed without any delay.
-I proceeded to contact the Duty Medical Officer who had admitted and sent this individual to the Officers’ Ward.
-The Duty Officer had simply admitted this man based upon the written opinion given by the Physician.
+I confirmed this diagnosis by performing a simple test on this young Officer patient and told him that he would need immediate surgery and that his ‘APPENDIX’ must be removed without any delay.
+I proceeded to contact the Duty Medical Officer who had admitted and sent this patient to the Officers’ Ward.
+The Duty Officer told me that he admitted this patient based upon the written opinion and recommendation given by the Physician.
 The Duty Medical Officer came over to the Officers’ Ward and he repeated the test I had performed earlier and the diagnosis was very clear.
 He immediately called the Duty Surgeon, who came over and repeated the test I had conducted and confirmed that Appendix should be removed.
-The appendix was removed and the Surgeon came back and told me that the appendix was highly inflamed and was at the risk of a RUPTURE which could pose a greater threat.
-While, Appendicitis is a common surgical emergency among young adults, Medical Specialists are not trained to treat this condition and sometimes they may fail to look for it.
-I was less qualified than the Medical Specialist but I had trained myself in the Art of Diagnosis which would be of use in diagnosis if not in delivering the special treatment a medical condition requires.
+The appendix was removed and the Surgeon came back and told me that the appendix was highly inflamed and was at the risk of rapture which could pose a greater threat.
+While, Appendicitis is a common surgical emergency among young adults, the Medical Specialists are not trained to treat this condition and sometimes they may fail to look for it.
+I was less qualified than the Medical Specialist but I had trained myself in the Art of Diagnosis which would be of use in diagnosis if not in delivering the special treatment and interventions that a medical condition requires.
 Whatever may be the outcome, a Good Diagnosis is as relevant as a Good and proper Treatment.
 Roorkee was the hometown of this Officer patient.
 Later his father came to the Ward to meet me and was particularly excited with this exceptional coincidence ; I knew his first son and then I was in Roorkee at that precise moment and intervened as his second son was arriving at the Officers’ ward.

-While the Art of Diagnosis interests me, I constantly remind myself that Good Health is due to the GRACE and MERCY of the LORD and Indians love to identify the LORD as GOVINDA.
-While we exist because of MERCY, when the existence is threatened, we have no choice other than remembering the LORD.
+While the Art of Diagnosis interests me, I constantly remind myself that Good Health is due to the GRACE, MERCY, and Compassion of the LORD and Indians love to personify the Divine Providence as LORD Govinda.
+For the man exists because of MERCY, when the existence is threatened, the man may have no choice other than remembering the LORD.